-Delicious food and a warm atmosphere give this Herefordshire inn a Golden Valley glow
+Delicious food and a warm atmosphere give this Herefordshire inn a golden glow in the county's famous Golden Valley

 Pic: © p and r design (www.pandrdesign.com)